rastringer/-CppND-Route-Planning-Project/instructions/write_ConstructFinalPath.md

   4. After the loop, scale the `distance` by multiplying by the model's scale: `m_Model.MetricScale()`.
 This is done since node coordinates are scaled down when they are stored in the model.
 They must be rescaled to get an accurate distance.
   5. Return the `path_found`.

+Note that the path returned above is in reverse order, with the ending node at the beginning of the vector.
+This is fine, and is expected by the rendering code.

 Note that this exercise has no tests.
 The `ConstructFinalPath` method will be tested in upcoming exercises as the A\* search methods are implemented.